 Victoria Tangiwai Scholarship – (School Leaver Scholarships for Excellence)

-Scholarships for study in 2020 will be awarded competitively on the basis of academic merit, equity, leadership, and commitment to community.
+Scholarships will be awarded competitively on the basis of academic merit, equity, leadership, and commitment to community.
 Scholarships are valued at $5,000 for the first year of study which can be put towards accommodation costs at a Victoria Hall of Residence, or as a stipend to contribute towards your first year living costs.

 Scholarships will be awarded competitively on the basis of academic excellence with leadership and commitment to community taken into secondary consideration.
 Applicants must be in Year 13 or have completed Year 13 in the year prior and be taking a gap year to be eligible to apply for this scholarship.

 - Applicants must be New Zealand Citizens, Permanent Residents or International fee-paying students who have completed at least two full years (ie. their Year 12 and Year 13) at a New Zealand Secondary School at the time of application.